tamersp25/docs/docs/glossary.md

 #### Sentiment Analysis
 > Determines the attitude, contextual polarity or emotional reaction of a speaker or writer with respect to some topic, document, interaction or event.

-#### Stream Mode
+#### Stream Engine Mode
-> An engine processing mode that accepts a time-based series of data.
+> An engine processing mode that accepts the raw byte stream of incoming data.
+Because it accepts the full byte stream, it can save some state and output results based on past behavior.

 #### Structured Data
 > Refers to data that resides in a recognizable structure (relational databases and spreadsheets).
-AI attempts to mine meaning in unstuctured data and produce structured data.
+AI attempts to mine meaning in unstructured data and produce structured data results.

 #### Task
-> A request for a single engine to be run against a piece of data.
+> A request for a single [engine](#engine) to be run against a piece of data.
 A task also includes all the parameters, libraries, and other configuration needed to run the cognition properly.

 #### Training Model